-These financial statements provide a snapshot of the SRSP assets and liabilities as of December 31 and the activities which occurred during the years presented.
-Both financial statements were prepared using the accrual basis of accounting as required by GASB.
+These financial statements provide a snapshot of the SRSP assets and liabilities as of December 31 and the activities which occurred during the year presented.
+The financial statements were prepared using the accrual basis of accounting as required by GASB.
 All investment activities have been reported based on the trade dates and have been valued based on independent outside sources.